-Often done in partnership with other scientific institutions, our research generates solutions for the following:
+Often done in partnership with other scientific institutions, our data science research generates solutions for the following:

 A growing collection of standard protocols, formats, and vocabularies, often characterized as the Semantic Web ("Web of Data"), offers a powerful approach for publishing research data online.
 The GeoLink project brings together experts from geoscience, computer science, and library science in an effort to develop Semantic Web components that support discovery and reuse of geoscience data and knowledge.